Joint source-channel coding with feedback: Asymptotic expansions of the energy-distortion tradeoff

 \begin{proof} {\it Achievability.} Pair a lossy compressor $S^k \to W$ with excess-distortion probability $\epsilon$ and $H(W) = H_{d, \epsilon}(S^k)$ with the achievability scheme in Theorem \ref{thm:ECfeedback} and apply \eqref{E:Af} and \eqref{minI2orderlossy}.

 {\it Converse.} Again, the converse result follows proceeding as in \eqref{E:Cf}, invoking \eqref{minI2orderlossy}. \end{proof}

 Comparing \eqref{E:edex} and \eqref{f2v:2order}, we observe that, similar to the setup in Section \ref{sec:main}, allowing feedback and average power constraint reduces the asymptotically achievable minimum energy per sample by a factor of $1 - \epsilon$.
-As in Section \ref{sec:main}, that limit is approached from below rather than from above, i.e. finite blocklength helps.
+As in Section \ref{sec:main}, that limit is approached from below rather than from above, i.e. shorter blocklenghts are more economical in terms of the energy per transmitted symbol.